akshayakula/SableAI-Static-Site/project_spec.md

 **Tagline:**
 "Update leads and log calls — with no human effort."
 **Summary:**
-SablAI automatically logs AI call summaries, updates CRM records, and can trigger Salesforce flows based on intent.
+Vonar AI automatically logs AI call summaries, updates CRM records, and can trigger Salesforce flows based on intent.

 ---